KQM-git/TCL/characters/geo/albedo.md

 * Casting other constructs above **Solar Isotoma** will cause the construct to shatter.
 * The area of **Solar Isotoma** that can generate **Transient Blossoms** is cylindrical and has a maximum height just above the elevator's maximum lift.
 * The DMG dealt by **Transient Blossoms** is snapshotted, so any buffs gained/lost after casting **Abiogenesis: Solar Isotoma** will not affect its damage.
+* Albedo can one extra proc of the Cinnabar Spindle passive with E N1, but this only occurs at high ping.

 {% endtab %}